-- West area, along the west side of NW Adams Street, between NW Park Drive (south) and NW 6th Street (north).
+- North area, bounded by NE Baker Street (west), NE 6th Street (north), NE 5th Street (south), and NE Cowls Street (east).
+This area is part of the south end of a potential historic district.
+The area contains both single and multiple-family buildings and is one of the last examples of what historically was single family housing along the edge of the downtown core.
+This area provides an important transition buffer to the single-family housing north of NE 6th Street. - West area, along the west side of NW Adams Street, between NW Park Drive (south) and NW 6th Street (north).
 This area is the east edge of a potential residential historic district and contains three potentially contributing properties.
-This area could provide an important transition buffer to the single-family housing west along NW 5th Street. - East area, north and east of the intersection of NE Galloway Street and NE 4th Street.
-This area contains single-family residences with high design and integrity levels along the east edge of the downtown core. - South area, southeast of the intersection of NE Ford Street and NE 2nd Street.
-This area contains six of the highest design and high integrity single-family residences in the downtown core.
+This area provides an important transition buffer to the single-family housing west along NW 5th Street. - East area, north and east of the intersection of NE Galloway Street and NE 4th Street.
+This area has single-family residences with high design and integrity levels.
+The analysis could support the retention of this historic use character along the east edge of the downtown core. - South area, southeast of the intersection of NE Ford Street and NE 2nd Street.
+This could result in the extension of the O-R zoning north across NE 1st Street to support the retention through alternative uses of 6 of the highest design and high integrity single-family residences in the downtown core.
 These properties represent an important part of the city's development history.
 Due to their scale they are unlikely to be retained for single-family use. - Southwest area, along the west side of SE Baker Street, between SE 1st Street (north) and SE Handley Street (south).
-This area contains moderate to high design and high integrity single-family residences along this key entry corridor to the city.
+This area has moderate to high design and high integrity single-family residences along this key entry corridor to the city.
 These properties represent an important part of the character of this corridor and the city's development history.

-O-R OFFICE/RESIDENTIAL ZONE
+O-R Office/Residential Zone